lucaferrarioo/lucaferrarioo/README.md

 - 👋 Hi, I’m @lucaferrarioo
 - 👀 I’m interested in everything connected to technology and programming
 - 🌱 I’m currently learning JavaScript and React
-- 💞️ I’m looking to collaborate on every valuable project idea
+- 💞️ I’m looking to collaborate on every project idea i like
 - 📫 How to reach me: beacontech.ga

 <!---